 Cambodia.
-Still recovering from decades of turbulance and land mines.
+Still recovering from decades of turbulence and land mines.

-I was in Siem Reap for over a week.
+I was in Siem Reap for over a week (in 2008).
 It sure is an amazing place.
 Very cheap.
 Full of tourists, but not annoyingly so.
-Hundreds of kilometers of Hindu and Buddhist temples that are thousands of years old.
+Hundreds of kilometres of Hindu and Buddhist temples that are thousands of years old.
 People generally have heard of Ankor Wat, but there are so so many more…

 I had some very special experiences there.

 Siem Reap, like a lot of SE Asia, is full of extraordinary contrasts.